wcj365/python-stats-dataviz/assignments/assignment_02/README.md

 1. Use the basic Python concepts and methods.
 - Python's min(), max(), list's sort() function are not allowed.
 You need to write code to find the minimum and maximum.
 - Special Python libraries such as statistics, scipy, or numpy are not allowed.
-You may need to use:
+- You may need to use:
-    - loops (finite and/or infinite loop)
+    - loop (finite and/or infinite loop)
+    - if/else
     - break/continue
     - try/except
     - input() function